Arantxa Castilla-La Mancha

-Arantxa Castilla-La Mancha is the stage name of Arantxa Méndez García (born 1 December 1997), a Spanish drag queen, podcaster, and trans woman.
+Arantxa Castilla-La Mancha is the stage name of Alicia María Méndez García (born 1 December 1997), a Spanish drag queen, podcaster, and trans woman.

 Early life

 Méndez was born on 1 December 1997 in Badajoz, in the municipality of Extremadura in south-west Spain.
 She was raised in the small town of Jerez de los Caballeros.
 She claims that she experienced discrimination at an early age due to her sexual orientation and gender expression.

 Her favourite television series as a child was Hannah Montana, the premise of which resonated with her and consequently served as an inspiration for both her drag name and her aesthetic.
 In an interview with the Spanish newspaper La Vanguardia, Méndez claimed that there was no connection between herself and the autonomous community of Castilla-La Mancha other than a penchant for manchego cheese, stating that a drag queen's job is to lie in order to create an illusion.

 Méndez moved to Madrid at the age of 17 to study Audiovisual Communication.
 During her first year of studying, she was involved in class film project in which she portrayed a woman, claiming that this was something that she wanted to continue doing.
 It was also during her early years in Madrid that she experienced drag culture for the first time by watching a drag show hosted by Supremme de Luxe.